-- The Department has budgeted for and is pursuing a Document Management System. - Created a Task Force to develop a formal records retention policy. - Created a bridge activity database and currently populating it with construction project activities and major maintenance activities performed on individual bridges. - The Management Strategy Policy includes chartered Work Groups with a focus on data and system management (Data & Systems and Inventory). - Created by charter a Bridge Management Committee. - Identified bridge performance measures, reported on a quarterly basis.
+- The Department, working with the Department of Information Technology, is in the process of implementing SharePoint to improve document management in 2022. - Created a Task Force to develop a formal records retention policy. - Created a bridge activity database and currently populating it with construction project activities and major maintenance activities performed on individual bridges.

+- The Management Strategy Policy includes chartered Work Groups with a focus on data and system management (Data & Systems and Inventory). - Created by charter a Bridge Management Committee. - Identified bridge performance measures, reported on a quarterly basis.